• Skip to primary navigation

 • Grease and line a 17.5cm/7” round shallow cake tin.

-• Melt the butter and sugar in a sauce pan over a low heat until melted.
+• Melt the butter and sugar in a saucepan over low heat until melted.

 • Stir in the mashed banana.